 A new patch version is released whenever we fix bugs or other smaller improvements to the product.

-Please note: WunderAutomation is a very modular product where triggers, actions etc. can be provided both by the core product and by addons, A patch release may therefore also include new triggers, filters, actions and parmeters to the core product.
+Please note: WunderAutomation is a very modular product where triggers, actions, etc. can be provided both by the core product and by add-ons, A patch release may therefore also include new triggers, filters, actions, and parameters to the core product.

-- For PATCH updates: This is a very low risk We recommend you to do the upgrade as soon as convenient.
+- For PATCH updates: This is very low risk.
+We recommend you do the upgrade as soon as convenient.

-- For Major version updates: This might introduce features that are not backwards compatible.
+- For MAJOR version updates: This might introduce features that are not backward compatible.
 We encourage you to perform the upgrade on a test system and perform necessary tests before proceeding to update your production environment.